grafana/agent/docs/sources/static/configuration/integrations/cloudwatch-exporter-config.md

 As noted above, if there is a different `period` or `length` across multiple metrics under the same static or discovery job, the minimum of all periods, and maximum of all lengths is configured.

-On the other hand, if `length` is not configured, both period and length settings will be calculated based on the required
-`period` configuration attribute.
+On the other hand, if `length` is not configured, both period and length settings are calculated based on the required `period` configuration attribute.

 If all metrics within a job (discovery or static) have the same `period` value configured, CloudWatch APIs will be requested for metrics from the scrape time, to `period`s seconds in the past.